danirod/nativeos/README.md

 so often, and a real UNIX or UNIX-like environment such as GNU/Linux or MacOS X is recommended, even on a virtual machine.

-You will also need the NASM compiler to compile the assembly source code files.
-No port of the sources has been done to GAS at the moment and I'm not actively expecting as I'm comfortable with the Intel syntax, but I just don't care and I might just port the scripts to GAS in the future to reduce the number of tools this project depends on.

 GNU Make is also required to run the Makefile file.

 To build the kernel image just run the following command: